vivekjoshy/openskill.py/docs/source/api/openskill/models/common/index.rst

    :return: A transposed matrix.

-.. py:function:: _rank_data(vector)
+.. py:function:: _normalize(vector, target_minimum, target_maximum)

-   Sorting with 'competition ranking'.
-Pure python equivalent of :code:`scipy.stats.rankdata` function.
+   Normalizes a vector to a target range of values.

-   :param vector: A list of objects.
+   :param vector: A vector to normalize.
-   :return: Rank vector with ties.
+   :param target_minimum: Minimum value to scale the values between.
+   :param target_maximum: Maximum value to scale the values between.
+   :return: Normalized vector.

 .. py:function:: _unary_minus(number)